muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 in that case, any contexts that could be interpreted either as a **Text** literal or as something else will be interpreted as the latter, and one can use the quoted form of **Text** to force that meaning.

+However, MUON explicitly forbids a few special cases of alpha barewords such as [`null`,`false`,`true`] since their presence in a MUON artifact can cause confusion or other problems, so such **Text** must be quoted instead.

 [RETURN](#TOP)